JJennemann/Outreach-Mapping-Solutions/README.md

 <h3>Homeless Outreach Client Database with GIS Functionality</h3>

 This project aims to develop a comprehensive database system for homeless outreach clients, enhanced with GIS capabilities to track client locations over time.
-By integrating Angular, Spring Boot, and MySQL, this platform allows outreach workers to record, access, and visualize the geographic data of clients they serve.
+By integrating React, Spring Boot, and MySQL, this platform allows outreach workers to record, access, and visualize the geographic data of clients they serve.
 This real-time location tracking enables more effective coordination among service providers, ensuring timely access to housing and other critical resources.

 <h3>Purpose</h3>